elastest/elastest-platform-manager/docs/usage.md

 **Note**: The image with the name 'elastest/epm' (ID can be used as well) will pulled on demand if it does not available yet.
 This requires some additional time when launching it the first time.

 **Note**: Forwarding of logs is possible only if logstash is reachable/available.
 If it is not available, the instance cannot be launched since it fails while connecting.
 In this case the metadata value for 'LOGSTASH_ADDRESS' must not be passed.

+**Note**: Additional configurations can be passed via the metadata.
+In the example you can find the docker-specific configuration for:

+* volumes: 'VOLUME' can be used in order to attach volumes to the container.
+The value follows the same definition as done in docker: "<HOST_PATH>:<CONTAINER_PATH>"
+* ports: 'PORT_BINDING' can be used in order to forward traffic from the host machine to the container.
+The value follows the same definition as done in docker: "<HOST_PORT>:<CONTAINER_PORT>/<PROTOCOL>"
+* environment variables: 'ENVIRONMENT_VARIABLE' can be used in order to set and use environment variables inside container.
+The value follows this definition: "<ENVIRONMENT_VARIABLE_NAME>=<ENVIRONMENT_VARIABLE_VALUE>"

+Each of those parameters can be defined several times in order to allow several volumes attached, port bindings configured and environment variables passed.

 ## Listing resources